raystack/siren/docs/docs/tour/alerting_rules_and_subscription/5subscribing_alert_notifications.md

 import CodeBlock from '@theme/CodeBlock';
 import siteConfig from '/docusaurus.config.js';

-# 6 - Subscribing Notifications
+# 2.5 Subscribing to Alert Notifications

 export const apiVersion = siteConfig.customFields.apiVersion
 export const defaultHost = siteConfig.customFields.defaultHost

 Notifications can be subscribed and routed to the defined receivers by adding a subscription.
-In this part, we will simulate how Cortex Ruler trigger an alert to Cortex Alertmanager, and Cortex Alertmanager trigger webhook-notification and calling Siren alerts hook API.
+In this part, we will trigger an alert to CortexMetrics manually by calling CortexMetrics `POST /alerts` API and expect CortexMetrics to trigger webhook-notification and calling Siren alerts hook API.
 On Siren side, we expect a notification is published everytime the hook API is being called.

-In this part we will create alerting rules for our Cortex monitoring provider.
-Rules in Siren relies on [template](../guides/template.md) for its abstraction.
-We need to create a rule's template first before uploading a rule.
+> The way CortexMetrics monitor a specific metric and auto-trigger an alert are out of this `tour` scope.

-The first thing that we should do is knowing what would be the labels sent by Cortex Alertmanager.
-The labels should be defined when we were defining [rules](./5_configuring_provider_alerting_rules.md#creating-a-rule).
-Assuming the labels sent by Cortex Alertmanager are these:
+The first thing that we should do is knowing what would be the labels sent by CortexMetrics.
+The labels should be defined when we were defining [rules](./4configuring_provider_alerting_rules.md).
+Assuming the labels sent by CortexMetrics are these:

 ```yaml
 severity: WARNING